Compliance / Risk management

 Compliance training and employee pledges

-Group executives, executive officers, counselors, trustees, and employees learn about compliance via e-learning and other means every year as part of efforts to instill the idea of compliance.
-After learning, each person pledges to always be cognizant of the fact that compliance comes first and to not commit any violations.
-Furthermore, discussions of compliance topics are conducted in the workplace.
+Group executives, executive officers, associate directors, trustees, and employees learn about compliance via e-learning and other means every year as part of efforts to instill the idea of compliance.
+After training, each person pledges to always remain cognizant of the fact that compliance comes first and to avoid any violations.
+We also hold workplace discussions relating to compliance.

 Strengthening Risk Management and Compliance Framework